-- 1. The University agrees to make monthly union dues deductions which shall be made each payroll period, from the pay of bargaining unit members who are in an active pay status and who are members of the Union, upon receipt of individually signed authorization forms which are acceptable to the University. - 2.
-The University will pay the Union the amounts which are deducted no later than ten (10) days after the end of the preceding month during which deductions were made.
+- 1. The University agrees to make monthly union dues deductions which shall be made each payroll period, from the pay of bargaining unit members who are in an active pay status and who are members of the Union, upon receipt of individually signed authorization forms which are acceptable to the University. - The University will pay the Union the amounts which are deducted no later than ten (10) days after the end of the preceding month during which deductions were made.
 Dues deduction will begin as soon as possible after receipt of the signed authorization form and in accordance with the University's normal payroll procedures. - 3.
-The University will deduct upon hire, as a condition of employment, a fair share fee from employees in the bargaining unit who are not members of the Union.
-The fair share fee shall be equal to the established dues required of a union member. - 4.
-3.When earnings are insufficient to cover deductions of dues after other essential deductions have been made, the dues shall be deducted from the next pay period in which there are sufficient earnings. - 5.
-4.Once per month, the Human Resources Department will transmit to the Union Secretary/Treasurer, or authorized agent, a payment of dues-and fair share fees deducted for each bargaining unit employee. - 6.
-5.The University will provide the Union, on a monthly basis, the following information: A list which will include the names of all bargaining unit employees, University ID numbers, hourly wage rates, and the dollar amount deducted for the month.
+When earnings are insufficient to cover deductions of dues after other essential deductions have been made, the dues shall be deducted from the next pay period in which there are sufficient earnings. - Once per month, the Human Resources Department will transmit to the Union Secretary/Treasurer, or authorized agent, a payment of dues deducted for each bargaining unit employee.

+5. The University will provide the Union, on a monthly basis, the following information: A list which will include the names of all bargaining unit employees, University ID numbers, hourly wage rates, and the dollar amount deducted for the month.